mgmarlow/mgmarlow.com/about.md

 ### About this site

-I built this site with [Eleventy, Tailwind, and Stimulus](https://github.com/mgmarlow/mgmarlow.com), though I tend to rebuild it yearly.
+I built this site with [Eleventy](https://www.11ty.dev/), [Tailwind](https://tailwindcss.com/), and [Stimulus](https://stimulus.hotwired.dev/), though I tend to rebuild it yearly.
 This site is ad-free and doesn't include any trackers.
-If you'd like to support my work you can [buy me a coffee](https://www.buymeacoffee.com/mgmarlow).